barnusszalai/Dissertation_2023/README.md

 - Install the required dependencies (npm install)
 - Start the server (npm start)
 - Open the app with the simulator, or scan the QR code with the Expo Go App

-Amplify:

-- Run 'amplify mock function testBackend' to generate the schedules
-- Once the app gets deployed, this function will be automatically called every day to generate the schedules